Conor McGregor to appeal after woman who said he raped her wins civil claim

 The jury delivered its verdict on Friday.

-Mr McGregor made no comment as he left court, but later in a post on X, formerly Twitter, said he intends to appeal.
+McGregor made no comment as he left court but later in a post on X said he intends to appeal.

 “I will be appealing today’s decision,” he said.